Infineon/mqtt/README.md

 ## Quick Start

+1. The application must include *./include/cy_mqtt_api.h* to use library API's and structure.

+2. The reference *./include/core_mqtt_config.h* file that is bundled with this library provides the configurations required for the [AWS IoT Device SDK](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/202011.00) library.
+The application must copy this file to the root directory where the application Makefile is present, and suitably adjust the default settings.

-1. A "reasonable amount of time" to wait for keepalive response from the MQTT broker is configured using `MQTT_PINGRESP_TIMEOUT_MS` in *./include/core_mqtt_config.h*.
+3. A "reasonable amount of time" to wait for keepalive response from the MQTT broker is configured using `MQTT_PINGRESP_TIMEOUT_MS` in *./include/core_mqtt_config.h*.
 This value may be adjusted to suit the use case and network environment.

-2. A "reasonable amount of time" to wait for receiving the acknowledgment packet from the MQTT broker for MQTT publish/Subscribe messages with QoS1/QoS2.
+4. A "reasonable amount of time" to wait for receiving the acknowledgment packet from the MQTT broker for MQTT publish/Subscribe messages with QoS1/QoS2.
 The timeout value can be configured using the macro `CY_MQTT_ACK_RECEIVE_TIMEOUT_MS` in the application makefile.
 This value may be adjusted to suit the use case and network conditions.
 The Makefile entry would look like the following:
    ```
    DEFINES += CY_MQTT_ACK_RECEIVE_TIMEOUT_MS=3000
    ```

-3. MQTT message send timeout can be configured using the macro `CY_MQTT_MESSAGE_SEND_TIMEOUT_MS` in the application makefile.
+5. MQTT message send timeout can be configured using the macro `CY_MQTT_MESSAGE_SEND_TIMEOUT_MS` in the application makefile.
 This value can be adjusted to suit the use case and network conditions.
 The Makefile entry would look like the following:
    ```
    DEFINES += CY_MQTT_MESSAGE_SEND_TIMEOUT_MS=3000
    ```

-4. MQTT message receive timeout can be configured using the macro `CY_MQTT_MESSAGE_RECEIVE_TIMEOUT_MS` in the application makefile.
+6. MQTT message receive timeout can be configured using the macro `CY_MQTT_MESSAGE_RECEIVE_TIMEOUT_MS` in the application makefile.
 This value can be adjusted to suit the use case and network conditions.
 The Makefile entry would look like the following:
    ```
    DEFINES += CY_MQTT_MESSAGE_RECEIVE_TIMEOUT_MS=500
    ```

-5. MQTT library provides a retry mechanism for MQTT publish/subscribe/unsubcribe messages, incase if the acknowledgement is not received from the broker on time.
+7. MQTT library provides a retry mechanism for MQTT publish/subscribe/unsubcribe messages, incase if the acknowledgement is not received from the broker on time.
 User can configure the maximum number of retries by defining the macro `CY_MQTT_MAX_RETRY_VALUE` in the application makefile.
 The Makefile entry would look like the following:
    ```
    DEFINES += CY_MQTT_MAX_RETRY_VALUE=3
    ```

-6. The reference *./include/core_mqtt_config.h* file that is bundled with this library provides the configurations required for the [AWS IoT Device SDK](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/202011.00) library.
-The application must copy this file to the root directory where the application Makefile is present, and suitably adjust the default settings.

-7. This MQTT Client library does not support secure connections to the public `test.mosquitto.org` broker by default because the server uses the SHA1 hashing algorithm.
+8. This MQTT Client library does not support secure connections to the public `test.mosquitto.org` broker by default because the server uses the SHA1 hashing algorithm.
 As cautioned by Mbed TLS, SHA-1 is considered a weak message digest and is therefore not enabled in Mbed TLS by default.
 The use of SHA-1 for certificate signing constitutes a security risk.
 It is recommended to avoid dependencies on it, and consider stronger message digests instead.

-8. A set of pre-defined configuration files have been bundled with the wifi-mw-core library for FreeRTOS, lwIP, and Mbed TLS.
+9. A set of pre-defined configuration files have been bundled with the wifi-mw-core library for FreeRTOS, lwIP, and Mbed TLS.
 You should review the configuration and make the required adjustments.
 See the "Quick Start" section in [README.md](https://github.com/cypresssemiconductorco/wifi-mw-core/blob/master/README.md) for more details.

-9. Define the following COMPONENTS in the application's makefile for the MQTT Library.
+10. Define the following COMPONENTS in the application's makefile for the MQTT Library.
 For additional information, see the "Quick Start" section in [README.md](https://github.com/cypresssemiconductorco/wifi-mw-core/blob/master/README.md).
    ```
    COMPONENTS=FREERTOS MBEDTLS LWIP SECURE_SOCKETS
    ```

-10. The "aws-iot-device-sdk-port" layer includes the "coreHTTP" and "coreMQTT" modules of the "aws-iot-device-sdk-embedded-C" library by default.
-If the user application doesn't use HTTP client features, add the following path in the .cyignore file of the application to exclude the coreHTTP source files from the build.
+11. The "aws-iot-device-sdk-port" layer includes the "coreHTTP" and "coreMQTT" modules of the "aws-iot-device-sdk-embedded-C" library by default.
+If the user application doesn't use HTTP client features, then update the application makefile to exclude the coreHTTP source files from the build.
+The Makefile entry would look like the following:
    ```
-   $(SEARCH_aws-iot-device-sdk-embedded-C)/libraries/standard/coreHTTP
+   CY_IGNORE+= $(SEARCH_aws-iot-device-sdk-embedded-C)/libraries/standard/coreHTTP
-   libs/aws-iot-device-sdk-embedded-C/libraries/standard/coreHTTP
+   CY_IGNORE+= libs/aws-iot-device-sdk-embedded-C/libraries/standard/coreHTTP
    ```

-11. The MQTT Library disables all debug log messages by default.
+12. The MQTT Library disables all debug log messages by default.
 To enable log messages, the application must perform the following:

    1. Add the `ENABLE_MQTT_LOGS` macro to the *DEFINES* in the code example's Makefile.
 The Makefile entry would look like as follows:
      ```